Skip to main content

 • Engage with key information, advice and guidance for your transition from sixth form to university.

-• Connect, share and learn from the lived experience of Asian Heritage peers and current Durham University students.
+• Connect, share and learn from the lived experience of Asian heritage peers and current Durham University students.